-ree recommendations in the Flight d a definition of early turns and sign of SID procedures comply with d recommend modifications to two FAC, CAC and ANAC.
-The Authority difications on August 19, 2019.
-FAA icient movement of traffic; and ion in Chapter 9 of the Part
+Completed: Consultant did review the three recommendations in the Flight Procedure Study.
+The Consultant provided a definition of early turns and indicated Area Navigation and current design of SID procedures comply with preventing early turns.
+The Consultant did recommend modifications to two FAA Noise Dots which were accepted by TAC, CAC and ANAC.
+The Authority sent a request to FAA to consider the modifications on August 19, 2019.
+FAA concluded the movements will impact efficient movement of traffic; and determined it was not feasible.